vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 A [version control](https://about.gitlab.com/topics/version-control/) system lets you track all the changes of your development artifacts---from the beginning of the project to the latest version.
 The most popular version control system is [Git](https://git-scm.com/).
 However, Git is a complex program that can be difficult to use.
 Luckily, you can use Peakboard Hub to version control your Peakboard projects!

-Peakboard Hub provides a lightweight and easy-to-use version control system, designed specifically for Peakboard projects.
-Peakboard Hub is available both online and on-prem.
-It offers a built-in document management system to store and version PBMX files (design projects) and PFX files (Flow projects) in a similar way to Git.
-In this article, we'll explain how you can use Peakboard Hub to version control your Peakboard projects..
+[Peakboard Hub](https://www.peakboard.com/en/product/peakboard-hub) provides a lightweight and easy way to version control your Peakboard projects (both applications and Flows).
+It's available both online and on-prem.
+In this article, we'll explain how you can use Peakboard Hub to version control your Peakboard projects.

 ## File Management in Peakboard Hub